 The Little Buffalo River runs through the middle of the property and there are numerous other small streams that run into the Little Buffalo.

 There are two agency lakes within Laurel Hill WMA that provide excellent Bass, Bluegill, Catfish, and Crappie fishing opportunities.
-The largest is Laurel Hill Lake it is 325 acres, and the VFW lake is 22 acres.
+The largest is Laurel Hill Lake which is 325 acres, and the VFW lake is 22 acres.

 Laurel Hill also has 3 deer hunting blinds to assist hunters with disabilities.